unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_Keen Smell_**.
 The giant has advantage on Wisdom (Perception) checks that rely on smell.

-**_Innate Techcasting_**.
-The giant’s innate Techcasting ability is Charisma.
-It can innately cast the following spells, requiring no material components:
+**_Innate Tekcasting_**.
+The giant’s innate Tekcasting ability is Charisma.
+It can innately cast the following tek skills, requiring no material components:

-At will: _detect magic_, _fog cloud_, _light_
+At will: _detect tek_, _fog cloud_, _light_
 3/day each: _feather fall_, _fly_, _misty step_, _telekinesis_
 1/day each: _control weather_, _gaseous form_